memfault/interrupt/_posts/2024-05-08-eoss-recap.md

 Fabien starts with a good overview of what is available for Rust in the Kernel.
-He explains that Rust is limited to the device drivers because “core” components of the Kernel needs to remain compatible with all architectures and some of these architectures are not supported by the LLVM backend used by rustc.
+He explains that Rust is limited to the device drivers because “core” components of the Kernel needs to remain compatible with all architectures and some of these architectures are not supported by the LLVM backend used by rustc (LLVM is shiny and new but [the kernel built with gcc still supports more architectures](https://chat.openai.com/share/b275dd72-bc8b-4faf-8a10-6fd368210896)).

 A big challenge for Rust kernel developers today is that although tooling was merged, there is very little in terms of abstraction.
 So to develop a new device